CrosswiredStudios/CSweet.Agent.CreativeDirector.VideoGame/README.md

 revision 4 after packaging revision 5, so the workstream proposal failed before the Producer could receive the scoped production-brief handoff.
 Portfolio-review tasks now retain their source conversation, and legacy reviews blocked for a missing source are requeued using the project correlation.
+Reconciliation also requeues a previously failed documentation handoff after its exact documents have been accepted.
 After upgrading, a human still needs to approve the workstream proposal;
 the Producer and Director then refine the brief and review staffing proposals through the existing approval workflow.